lnicola/aicnet/README.md

-# Augemented Iteracted Contract Net (AICNET) Experimentation System
+# Augmented Iterated Contract Net (AICNET) Experimentation System

 An experimentation platform for negotiation protocols in a  Freight Transport Multi Agent System.